Spectryx/focus_desktop/README.md

  pywin32

  # usage
  Download the files in the executable folder.
-Make sure config.ini and Focus_desktop.exe is in the samefolder, change window_name in config.ini to whatever window you want to bring into focus, is case sensitive
+Make sure config.ini and Focus_desktop.exe is in the same folder, change window_name in config.ini to whatever window you want to bring into focus, is case sensitive

  # credits
  Code from https://stackoverflow.com/questions/2090464/python-window-activation